Edited by Judy Smith, MD

-The Lisfranc joint is located in the midfoot (Figure 1).
-The main indication for this procedure is a displaced or unstable Lisfranc fracture, or a dislocation.
+The Lisfranc joints are located in the midfoot (Figure 1).
+The main indication for this ORIF of the Lisfranc joints is a displaced or unstable Lisfranc fracture, or a dislocation.
 The purpose of the surgery is to reposition the bones and joints in the mid-part of the foot, allowing the associated torn ligaments (the strong tissues that hold these bones together and support the arch) to heal.

-The location of the incision is dictated by both the location of the fracture and the location of the joints that are dirupted.
-If all five locations of the lisfranc joint are disrupted, then two incisions on the top of the foot may be needed; one on the top inside and one on the top outside.
-If the first three tarsometatarsal joints are disrupted, then only one incision is made on the top inside aspect of the foot.
+The location of the incision is dictated by both the location of the fracture and the location of the joints that are disrupted.
+If all five of the Lisfranc joints are disrupted, then two or three incisions on the top of the foot may be needed; one on the top inside and inside border of the foot, and one on the top outside of the foot.
+If the first three tarsometatarsal joints are disrupted, then only one or two incisions are made on the top and/or inside aspect of the foot.

 0-6 (or 8) weeks Post-Surgery